iwater/react-native-nitro-http-server/README.md

 ### Q: How to handle large file uploads?

 **A**: The `body` field in the current version is a string type, which is not suitable for large files.
 Suggestions:
+- **Use the `UploadPlugin` (Recommended)**: Configure an `upload` mount.
+It intercepts multipart uploads, saves files to a temporary directory, and injects file paths into request headers (`x-uploaded-file-path`), keeping the JS payload light.
-- Use the static file server.
+- Use the static file server (for downloads).
-- Add streaming support in the Rust layer.
+- Add streaming support in the Rust layer (advanced).

 ### Q: Is HTTPS supported?